The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: Non-regular Model

 We suppose $X_{-t}^n$ is given at the moment of decoding and estimating $X(t)$, therefore $P_{\textsf{min}}$ in the above lemma is a function of $f_{C|X(t)}$ given $X_{-t}^n$.
-Recall that the same argument in Sec.~\ref{subsubsec:coding_rate_LB} gives the sum rate lower bound
+Recall that the same argument in Sec.~\ref{subsubsec:coding_rate_LB} gives the sum-rate lower bound

 \begin{theorem}[Converse for Non-regular CEO Problem] For any $f_{U|Y}$ and $r \ge 1$, the following holds.

 where

 \end{theorem} \begin{IEEEproof}